maueroats/teaching/content/intermediate-cs/proj/battleship/outline.md

 Draw a picture and figure it out now!

 * `grid->image-coords`: posn -> posn.
 Translate the grid coordinates
-  to image coordinates. should depend on the size of the square.
+  to image coordinates.
+The result should depend on the size of the squares in the grid.

 * `draw-one-shot`: game posn(shot) image(bg) -> image.
 Draw one shot
   on the background.
 You will need to decide if the shot is a hit or